TerableCoder/tera-colorful-whispers/README.md

 In addition to that, it's meant to bring some extra customization such as, switching the message color of a specific character(or group of characters) name...And that's the only extra thing pretty much.

+All of this works clientsided.
+Nothing you sent is changed.

 (If you randomly came accross this respository do search "tera proxy" as the script it's meant to be run on it).

 ![Sample](imgs/sample.png)